W.W. Grainger, Inc. (NYSE:GWW) Shares Sold by BNP Paribas Arbitrage SA

-BNP Paribas Arbitrage SA cut its position in shares of W.W.
-Grainger, Inc. (NYSE:GWW – Get Rating) by 17.2% in the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 44,565 shares of the industrial products company’s stock after selling 9,266 shares during the quarter.
+BNP Paribas Arbitrage SA lowered its stake in W.W.
+Grainger, Inc. (NYSE:GWW – Get Rating) by 17.2% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 44,565 shares of the industrial products company’s stock after selling 9,266 shares during the quarter.
 BNP Paribas Arbitrage SA owned about 0.09% of W.W.
-Grainger worth $20,252,000 at the end of the most recent quarter.
+Grainger worth $20,252,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Robeco Institutional Asset Management B.V. grew its stake in shares of W.W.
-Grainger by 159.9% in the second quarter.
-Robeco Institutional Asset Management B.V. now owns 273,391 shares of the industrial products company’s stock valued at $124,236,000 after buying an additional 168,190 shares in the last quarter.
-Lazard Asset Management LLC grew its stake in shares of W.W.
-Grainger by 1,568.4% in the first quarter.
-Lazard Asset Management LLC now owns 165,035 shares of the industrial products company’s stock valued at $85,122,000 after buying an additional 155,143 shares in the last quarter.
-BlackRock Inc. grew its stake in shares of W.W.
-Grainger by 3.7% in the first quarter.
-BlackRock Inc. now owns 3,915,066 shares of the industrial products company’s stock valued at $2,019,353,000 after buying an additional 140,892 shares in the last quarter.
-Acadian Asset Management LLC grew its stake in shares of W.W.
-Grainger by 1,017.9% in the first quarter.
-Acadian Asset Management LLC now owns 143,313 shares of the industrial products company’s stock valued at $73,904,000 after buying an additional 130,493 shares in the last quarter.
-Finally, Sumitomo Mitsui Trust Holdings Inc. grew its stake in shares of W.W.
-Grainger by 88.3% in the second quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 275,047 shares of the industrial products company’s stock valued at $124,990,000 after buying an additional 128,948 shares in the last quarter.
-71.33% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also modified their holdings of the company.
+Great Lakes Advisors LLC grew its stake in shares of W.W.
+Grainger by 2.5% in the first quarter.
+Great Lakes Advisors LLC now owns 3,260 shares of the industrial products company’s stock valued at $1,681,000 after buying an additional 81 shares in the last quarter.
+J.W.
+Cole Advisors Inc. purchased a new position in W.W.
+Grainger in the first quarter valued at about $203,000.
+KBC Group NV boosted its holdings in W.W.
+Grainger by 1.3% in the second quarter.
+KBC Group NV now owns 4,885 shares of the industrial products company’s stock valued at $2,220,000 after purchasing an additional 65 shares during the last quarter.
+Kentucky Retirement Systems Insurance Trust Fund boosted its holdings in W.W.
+Grainger by 9.8% in the first quarter.
+Kentucky Retirement Systems Insurance Trust Fund now owns 1,277 shares of the industrial products company’s stock valued at $659,000 after purchasing an additional 114 shares during the last quarter.
+Finally, Toroso Investments LLC boosted its holdings in W.W.
+Grainger by 10.2% in the first quarter.
+Toroso Investments LLC now owns 6,062 shares of the industrial products company’s stock valued at $3,127,000 after purchasing an additional 560 shares during the last quarter.
+Institutional investors and hedge funds own 71.33% of the company’s stock.

 W.W.
 Grainger Trading Down 0.2 %